Table of Contents

 • Trial periods and demos play an important role in software selection.
 GHEtool Cloud offers a full, unrestricted 14-day trial, while the EED demo version is limited, restricting functionalities such as loading/saving calculations, altering ground properties, and working with hourly data.

-• Since GHEtool Cloud is 100% online, it can work all operating systems: Windows, Mac Os and Linux.
+• Since GHEtool Cloud is 100% online, it can work all operating systems: Windows, Mac OS and Linux.
 You can even look up your geothermal calculations on your smartphone!